brechtbilliet/spa-concepts-demystified/components.md

 ## Best practices
 ### Draw them first, think responsability first
+Since components represent the complete presentationlayer of your application it's important to think about the structure of these components.
+It's also a good idea to think about what components should dumb and smart before you start writing the application.
+For that reason I suggest you take a piece of paper or use a whiteboard and start drawing the componenttree for every page.
+This gives you the ability to start thinking about which state belongs to which component.
 ### Keep them small

 ### Strict rules regarding communication
 ### Keep them dumb